FundingCircle/jackdaw/examples/word-count/README.md

 The `word_count_test.clj` file contains a test.

 Let's get started!
-First, fire up a Clojure REPL and load the `word-count` namespace.
+Fire up a Clojure REPL and load the `word-count` namespace.
 Then, start ZooKeeper and Kafka.
 If these services are already running, you may skip this step:
 ```
 user> (confluent/start)
 INFO zookeeper is up (confluent:288)